To all the questions I get asked the most...

 Placement Flow & Feeding:

 Another question I get asked very often is about placement and I always have to give the snobby answer but it's true.
 So here it is:

 I don't feed my sps directly at all.
-I have tried a number of different sized particulate food and various amino's over the years and I can't say that I have ever really witnessed any visible affect other than the hyper population of aptasia's at times.
-I am in the "feed your fish heavy" camp and don't for get to keep it simple.
+I have tried a number of different-sized particulate food and various amino's over the years and I can't say that I have ever really witnessed any visible effect other than the hyper population of aptasia's at times.
+I am in the "feed your fish heavy" camp and don't forget to keep it simple.
 The more "stuff" you think you need to put in your water, the more variables you have to eliminate when there is a problem.

 The Red bug in the room.
 Let's talk about pests: